FIWARE/contribution-requirements/docs/docker.md

 all available `ENV` variables that can be supplied to the Docker Image and a reasonable definition of each of them.

 <span style="color:#233c68;">&#x24D5;</span> The Docker `README.md` **MUST** give complete instructions about how to
 work with the corresponding Docker container.
-Please bear in mind that a copy of this `README.md` should also be included documentation directly on Dockerhub .
+Bear in mind that a copy of this `README.md` should also be included as documentation directly on the public container registry used to hold the image.

 <span style="color:#233c68;">&#x24D5;</span> Where configuration occurs via a `config` file, and the image cannot be
 driven by `ENV` variables, a sample `config` file **SHOULD** be supplied and injected as part of the Docker build.